Maximilien Robespierre: Early life

+1794 print with the slogan "Supreme Being, Sovereign People, French Republic".
+An elderly Voltaire is depicted along with a bust of Brutus and the grave of Rousseau.

 Maximilien de Robespierre was baptised on 6 May 1758 in Arras, Artois (modern day Hauts-de-France).
 (Note: His family has been traced back to the 15th century in Vaudricourt, Pas-de-Calais.)
 His father, François Maximilien Barthélémy de Robespierre, a lawyer, married Jacqueline Marguerite Carrault, the daughter of a brewer, in January 1758.
 Maximilien, the eldest of four children, was born four months later.
 His siblings were Charlotte Robespierre, (Note: For some time Marie Marguerite Charlotte de Robespierre was betrothed to Joseph Fouché, but he moved to Nantes where he married in September 1792.
 Charlotte never married and died aged 74.)
 Henriette Robespierre, (Note: Baptized Henriette Eulalie Françoise de Robespierre, was educated with Charlotte at the couvent des Manarres in Tournai and died in 1780.) and Augustin Robespierre.

 Robespierre's mother died on 16 July 1764, (Note: Various citations including Shulim (1972) "The Youthful Robespierre and His Ambivalence Toward the Ancien Régime."
 Eighteenth-Century Studies, 399.
 Her burial is recorded in Paroisse Saint Aubert (Arras, Pas-de-Calais).
 Sépultures (1672–1775), np [image 929/967].
 AD 62 Arras 5 MIR 041/8) after delivering a stillborn son at age 29.
 Charlotte's memoirs indicate that she believed that the death of their mother had a major effect on her brother.
 About three years after the death of his wife, their father left the children in Arras.
 (Note: Returning at intervals, living in Mannheim around 1770, he was buried on 6 November 1777 in the Salvatorkirche in Munich.)
 Maximilien and his brother were raised by their maternal grandparents and his sisters were raised by their unmarried paternal aunts.

-Demonstrating literacy at an early age, Maximilien commenced his education at the Arras College when he was only eight.
+Demonstrating literacy at an early age, Maximilien commenced his education at the Arras College when he was eight.
 In October 1769, recommended by the bishop Louis-Hilaire de Conzié, he secured a scholarship at the prestigious Collège Louis-le-Grand in Paris.
 Among his peers were Camille Desmoulins and Stanislas Fréron.
 During his schooling, he developed a profound admiration for the Roman Republic and the rhetorical skills of Cicero, Cato and Lucius Junius Brutus.
 In 1776 he earned the first prize for rhetoric.

 His appreciation for the classics inspired him to aspire to Roman virtues, particularly the embodiment of Rousseau's citizen-soldier.
 Robespierre was drawn to the concepts of the influential philosophe regarding political reforms expounded in his work, The Social Contract.
 Aligning with Rousseau, he considered the general will of the people as the foundation of political legitimacy.
-Robespierre's vision of revolutionary virtue and his strategy for establishing political authority through direct democracy can be traced back to the ideologies of Montesquieu and Mably.
 While some claim Robespierre coincidentally met Rousseau before the latter's passing, others argue that this account was apocryphal.